15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 8. 🛍️ Albert Cuyp Market

 After the cruise, we went straight to Albert Cuyp Market, one of the city’s busiest and most beloved open-air markets.
 Located in the De Pijp district, it was buzzing with energy.
-There were stalls selling everything from sunglasses to cheese, and the smell of freshly fried snacks filled the air.
+There were stalls selling everything from sunglasses to cheese, from fresh sandwiches to colorful flowers and cheap clothes.

 We tried crispy fish fry from one vendor and juicy chicken meatballs from another.
-They both were simple, flavorful, and exactly the kind of local bite we were hoping for.
+They both were simple and flavorful.
 We browsed through souvenir shops, sampled Dutch chocolates, and picked up a few small gifts to take back home.
 The vibe of the market was casual and fun, perfect for strolling and snacking.

 9. 🏛️ Muntplein (Mint Square)